Water Department Billing: 248-437-2326 or 248-437-4006

 Under the direction of the Superintendent, the City of South Lyon operates its own water system as well as its own sanitary and storm sewer lines.
-The Water Department oversees the treatment and distribution of the City's water, water quality testing to ensure that the it meets all applicable quality standards, and water billing.
+The Water Plant oversees the treatment and distribution of the City's water and water quality testing to ensure that it meets all applicable quality standards.

 The Wastewater Treatment Plant is located at:

 After Hours Emergency:

 The Water Department is staffed from 7:30 am to 3:30 pm 7 days a week.
 If an emergency occurs after these hours, or you have trouble contacting the department on the weekend, please contact the South Lyon Police Dispatch Non-Emergency Line.
 The Water Department has a member of the staff on call every night and on Holidays.